alexander-koch/golem/README.md

 }
 ```

-Parameters are always immutable, if the 'mut' keyword is not set.
+Parameters are always immutable, if the `mut` keyword is not set.

 ```go
 	func main(mut arg0:char[], arg1:int, arg2:float) -> float {